Seid Behram

-Seid Behram (born 12 July 1998) is a Bosnian professional footballer who plays as a midfielder.
+Seid Behram (born 12 July 1998) is a Bosnian professional footballer who last played as a midfielder for NK Mladost Ždralovi.

 Club career

 Born in Mostar, Bosnia and Herzegovina, Behram started to play football at his hometown club Velež.
 As a youth player, he joined the youth academy of Bosnian giants Željezničar.
 Before the second half of the 2015–16 season, Behram joined the youth academy of English Championship club Reading, after trialing for Premier League side Everton.
 In 2016, he almost signed for Lille in the French Ligue 1, but the transfer never happened.

 Before the second half of the 2016–17 season, Behram signed with Luxembourgish club Racing Union Luxembourg, but left due to problems with the new manager.

 Before the second half of the 2017–18 season, he returned to Velež.
 On 25 May 2019, Behram won the First League of FBiH with Velež after the club beat Bosna Visoko and got promoted back to the Bosnian Premier League.
-He left the club in May 2021.
+He left the club in May 2021, following a heavy injury.

+In December 2021, Behram moved to the Croatian third-tier side Mladost Ždralovi., earning himself a move to the top-tier side Slaven Belupo the following summer.
+Not finding enough playing time at Slaven he returned to Mladost Ždralovi at the start of 2023, but left the club again in the summer of 2023.